piyush2947/dream11-playerFinder-public/README.md

 # dream11-playerFinder-public
 Python script which crawls through contest to search for a player.
-You can then use the links to view player team after match starts.
+You can then use the links to view team of that user after match starts.

 #Requirements
 1. Python